-Alpha Delts is the theatre club on campus.
-Alpha Delts members are involved in service projects, staffing the theatre box office, ushering for productions, and sponsoring social events on campus.
-Any student interested in Alpha Delts can join.
+Snow College Theatre Guild is the theatre club on campus.
+Theatre Guild members are involved in service projects, staffing the theatre box office, ushering for productions, and sponsoring social events on campus.
+Any student interested in the Snow College Theatre Guild can join.